Policy Regarding Cross–holdings of Shares

 - In regard to the status of disposal negotiations and profitability improvements, in addition to periodically confirming progress, we will review the meaning of holding shares once a year.

-- Results of our assessment of the meaning of cross–shareholdings show that the percentage of stocks in the Japanese stocks portfolio (JPY1847.1 billion as of the end of March 2016) that failed to meet the holding criteria as of the end of March 2016 was in the mid–forties.
+- Results of our assessment of the meaning of cross–shareholdings show that the percentage of stocks in the Japanese stocks portfolio (JPY1,687.5 billion as of the end of March 2017) that failed to meet the holding criteria as of the end of March 2017 was in the mid–forties.
 These results may vary due to factors such as the status of our customer transactions and the market environment at the time of the assessment, but we will proceed as planned with the reduction plan of stocks held for policy purposes.

-- As shown above, we have achieved a reduction of JPY115.7 billion in FY2015, showing steady progress in line with the reduction plan.
-Looking forward, we will continue dialogues and thorough negotiations with our customers to further reduce share price fluctuation risk.
+- As shown above, we have achieved a reduction of JPY398.0 billion during FY2015–2017 showing steady progress in line with the reduction plan.